We have answers!

 When we do custom designs, we work with a number that’s right for you!
 Our orders range anywhere from 10 – 350+ pieces.

-An important note to remember: the fewer items you order, the higher the per item cost will be.
+An important note to remember: the fewer items you order, the higher the per-item cost will be.
+Our current custom designs start at $950 for invitations and $400 for day-of stationery.

 How much do your custom designs cost?

-Our custom design services can range between $750 and $3,500+ CAD depending on quantities, materials, design time and printing processes selected by the client.
-The average couple spends between $1,500-$2,500 for their wedding invitations and day of stationery.
+Our custom design services start at $950+ CAD and increase depending on quantities, materials, design time and printing processes selected by the client.
+The average couple spends between $2,500-$3,500 for their wedding invitations and day of stationery.

 Standard invitation suites consist of a flat invitation, invitation envelope, rsvp card and rsvp envelope.
 Any additional pieces that you require for your suite generally add 20-35% per item to the standard invitation price.